Who were THE LORDS OF these RINGS? (Circular formations near Vršac)

 People were approaching their circular formation walking along the ceremonial road, looking to the West.
 Perhaps, the moment of equinox sunset was of particular significance in their religion?

 In the West direction, the horizon is slightly above the height of the observer’s eyes because of the embankment of an old railway.
-But, in the distant past the railway was not there; the horizon was plane or slightly negative, but it can’t be measured now.
+But, in the distant past the railway was not there; the horizon was plane.

 That’s why we will assume that the natural horizon is flat (plane, 0o) on the West, and let the astronomical software Red Shift 7 to show the autumnal equinox sunset.